gbrueckl/PowerBI-VSCode/README.md

 MY_VARIABLE = my_value
 ```

+Please note that variable names are note case sensitive and are converted to UPPER when you define them.
+However, you reference them using any casing you want.

 There are some special variables that must be set in combination with `%dax` magic to identify the dataset.
-The main variable that needs to be set is the `DATASET` (aliases are also `DATASET_PATH` or `API_ROOT_PATH`) to identify the dataset to which the DAX query is sent. the value has to be an API path pointing to the dataset:
+The main variable that needs to be set is the `DATASET` (aliases are also `DATASET_PATH`, `API_PATH`or `API_ROOT_PATH`) to identify the dataset to which the DAX query is sent. the value has to be an API path pointing to the dataset:

 ``` bash
 %cmd